mikfreedman/notification-muter/README.md

 [![CircleCI](https://circleci.com/gh/mikfreedman/notification-muter.svg?style=svg)](https://circleci.com/gh/mikfreedman/notification-muter)

-This chrome extension mutes notifications in Google Chrome.
+This chrome extension mutes notifications and popups in Google Chrome.

 You use it by clicking the bell icon!